-Foods like chicken and potatoes are the top things to cook in an air fryer.
+Foods like chicken breasts and chicken wings are the top things to cook in an air fryer.
 Whether from your preparing a rotisserie from scratch, baking a potato, or air frying your favorite frozen chicken nuggets and fries, the air fryer will cook it to perfection.
-People love the fact that their frozen chicken tenders come out crispy like they were fried vs baking them in the oven which can leave them dry and chewy.
+People love the fact that their favorite frozen foods come out crispy like they were made in a deep fryer vs baking them in the oven which can leave them dry and chewy.

 Air fryers can cook pretty much anything.
-From breakfast to dinner to snacks and side dishes, you can cook your favorite proteins, greens, and even desserts.
+From breakfast to dinner to snacks and side dishes, you can cook your favorite proteins, green, and desserts.
+Even stubborn to cook vegetables like brussels sprouts will be as easy as cooking a zucchini.
 Youtubers have been flaunting their air fryer cookie and lava cake recipes for a long time already.
 Between everything that you can cook with an air fryer, the question really should be, what can’t you make in an air fryer?